A Look at Each Vaccine: Polio Vaccine

 Do the benefits of the inactivated polio vaccine (IPV) outweigh its risks?

 Natural polio has been eliminated from the United States since 1979.
 However, polio has not been eliminated from the rest of the world.
 Efforts to eradicate polio have proven challenging.
 Polio has never been successfully eliminated from Pakistan, Afghanistan and Nigeria.
+Until the spread of natural poliovirus is stopped in these countries, all countries remain at risk for the return of polio.
 Groups dedicated to eradicating polio continue to work toward elimination.
 To follow their progress, check www.polioeradication.org.

 Since travel makes the world a much smaller place, a recurrence of polio is merely a plane ride away.
 In countries with high immunization rates, this is less likely, but the potential for spread of polio exists when people are not immunized.
 Because IPV has no serious side effects, the benefits of the vaccine clearly outweigh its risks.